Tri Wetsuit let me hire a wetsuit for free for this review.

-Selecting a Wetsuit
+Selecting a Hire Wetsuit

 Choosing your Package

-After I’d entered my sizing info I was able to choose how long I needed a wetsuit for.
+After I’d entered my sizing info I was able to choose how long I needed to hire a wetsuit for.
 I chose two weeks, so that I could use the suit while we went to the Lake District and then to Wales.
 I wanted to really put it through its paces!
 The cost of hiring for two weeks is £45, or £90 for a whole season.

 I added a swimming float and a tube of lubricant in case I needed a bit of extra help getting in and out of the suit.
 Actually, lube has saved my life a few times when I’ve worried that I might not be able to get a wetsuit sock over my heel!

-How did I get on?
+How did I get on with a Hire Wetsuit?

 I was sent an XXL Aqua Sphere full wetsuit, which has an RRP of around £230 – making my £45 hire great value.

-Testing my Hire Wetsuit
+Testing the Hire a Wetsuit Service

 As with most suits, the zip at the back allowed water into the suit, but it didn’t flush through.
 This meant after an hour in the water, my calves had the same shape as a butternut squash.
-Pulling the fabric at my ankle unleashed a HUGE gush of water, and I had to repeat that process a few times to get rid of the all the water trapped in the suit.
+Pulling the fabric at my ankle unleashed a HUGE gush of water.
+I had to repeat that process a few times to get rid of all the water trapped in the suit.